winterland1989/mss/README.md

 rgba          # rgba(0, 128, 255, 0.2) == 'rgba(0,128,255,0.2)'
 bw            # bw(128) == 'rgb(128,128,128)'
 hsl           # same as rgb, h: 0~360, s: 0~100, l: 0~100
-hsla          # same as rgb, h: 0~360, s: 0~100, l: 0~100 a: 0.0~1.0
+hsla          # same as rgba, h: 0~360, s: 0~100, l: 0~100 a: 0.0~1.0
 ```

 Mixins
 ------

-Mixins are special functions, they should take some parameters(or none), then return a function that modify mss object, let's write one:
+Mixins are special functions, they should take some parameters(or none if don't need), then return a function that modify mss objects, let's write one:

 mss